 The most obvious improvement I could make was in improving my concentration.
 I chose to add several practices throughout my day.

 I particularly focused on visualizing a forest in the heart region, an alternative practice to visualizing the heart that Belsebuub mentions in his works.
-The part where you visualize forests full of life and sunshine, I visualized myself flying over it and used all my senses to immerse myself as much as possible in the experience as follows:

 The more I did this practice, the more I started to look forward to doing it.
 It reminded me of my childhood dreams in which I was often flying or had this greater sense of freedom.